huangjunwen/sqlw-mysql/README.md

 ## Design/Goals/Features

-- Not an `ORM`.
+- Not an `ORM`, but provide similar features.
 - Database first, `sqlw-mysql` generate wrapper code for your database tables.
-- Use XML as DSL to describe queries, `sqlw-mysql` generate wrapper code for them.
+- Use XML as DSL to describe query statements, `sqlw-mysql` generate wrapper code for them.
 - Should be work for all kinds of queries, from simple ones to complex ones.
 - Genreated code should be simple, easy to understand, but also convenient enough to use.
 - Highly customizable code template.